← Back to Blog

 },

-Google thinks you're a blog.
+Google thinks you're a blog, not a business.

 How Do I Check My Schema?

-Next, you call the person that developed your site, tell them they are incompetent (you may want to skip this step if you actually want it fixed by them), and tell them to fix the schema in your site, because it is wrong.
+Next, you call the person that developed your site, tell them they are incompetent (you may want to skip this step if you actually want it fixed by them), and tell them to fix the schema markup in your site, because it is wrong.

 If they don't know what you're talking about, well, I think you know you need someone else to fix it.